2020 • Affordable

 Wotton-under-Edge is famous for the number of pubs and taverns that existed in the town, thanks to its position on the old London-Cardiff trading route.
 Fountain Crescent is named after the Fountain Inn, which used to stand opposite the mouth of the road.
 Subsequently converted to a private house, Richard Dauncey lived there for many years.
 Meanwhile, Samuel Dauncey was the first landlord of the Earl Grey, another pub that used to back on to the development site.
 Therefore, Dauncey Close will become the name of the development’s new road.

-Work on the development is starting in Autumn 2018 and is due to be completed in the early months of 2020.
+Work on the development started in Autumn 2018 and was completed on time on January 30th, 2020.